Ralerus/eventlab-doc/Software Requirements Specification/Use Cases/CRUD Group/UC-Specification-CRUD-Group.md

 ##### Update Group
 1. A user navigates to the group details by clicking on the group at his group page.
 2. To edit the group he has to click on the edit button.
-3. The user is able to change the group name, the description and if the group is public or private.
+3. The user is able to change the group name, the description and can add new members to the group.
 4. To save the changes he has to click on the "Ok" button.
 5. The user is redirected to his group page where he can see the his changed group.

 ##### Delete Group (Leave Group)
 1. A user navigates to the group details by clicking on the group at his group page.
 2. To edit the group he has to click on the edit button.
-3. The user has to click on the dustbin button to delete (leave) the group.
+3. The user has to click on the "Leave Group" button to leave the group.
 4. He gets an dialog with the question if he really wants to leave the group.
 He has to click on the "Ok" button.
 4. The user is redirected to his group page where he can see that the group is deleted.